The GAPS programme at TNG LXX. HD 128717 B/Gaia-6 B: a long-period eccentric low-mass brown dwarf from astrometry and radial velocities: Additional activity analysis

 In addition to the $\log R'_\text{HK}$ analysis, we studied two other activity indicators, derived from the CCF of the HARPS-N spectra via version 3.0.1 of the HARPS-N Data Reduction Software \citep[DRS,][]{dumusqueetal2021}: the full width half maximum (FWHM) and bisector span (BIS).
 The two time series are shown in Fig. \ref{fig:ccf_timeseries}.
 Of the two outliers discussed in Sect. \ref{sec:1_plan}, one can be clear seen as an outlier in both CCF activity time series.

-Fig. \ref{fig:periodograms_ccf} shows the GLS periodograms of the two time series.
+In Fig. \ref{fig:periodograms_ccf}, we show the GLS periodograms of the two time series.
 The FWHM shows a significant peak at $P= 422 \pm 27$ d, close to the one highlighted in the $\log R'_\text{HK}$ time series (see Fig. \ref{fig:periodograms_rv_rhk}), while the BIS does not show any significant periodicity above the FAP$=10\%$ level.